prestsoftware/prest/docs/src/simulations/index.rst

 |

-If you selected *"Default alternative -> None"* above, then you can also select one of the following under *"Choice mode"/"Observations without default alternatives"*:
+If *"Default alternative -> None"* was selected above, then one can also select one of the following under *"Choice mode"/"Observations without default alternatives"*:

 * *"Forced choice"*: some alternative is chosen from every menu (deferral/outside option not feasible).

 * *"Non-forced choice"*: choices can be empty-valued (deferral/outside option feasible).

 .. note::
-     In both these cases you can allow multiple alternatives to be chosen by checking the *"Multi-valued choice"* box.
+     In both these cases one can allow multiple alternatives to be chosen by checking the *"Multi-valued choice"* box.

 The corresponding simulated choice probabilities are as follows: